Federal Loan Requirements

 - If you attend in the fall and spring, you will receive one disbursement in the fall and one disbursement in the spring

-- If you attend only in the fall or only in the spring, you will receive half of your loan up to ten days before the semester start date and the remaining half of your loan at the calendar midpoint of the semester
+- If you attend only in the fall or only in the spring, you will typically receive half of your loan five to ten days before the semester start date and the remaining half of your loan at the calendar midpoint of the semester

-- The calendar midpoint occurs in October for the fall semester and March for the spring semester.
+- The calendar midpoint typically occurs around mid-October for the fall semester and mid-March for the spring semester.

 Interest Rates and Loan Fees